nhsconnect/prm-practice-migration-data-pipeline-prototype/pracmig-create-datasync-task/README.md

 ```

 - `ODS_CODE`: a unique string, used to name some of the created AWS components such that they are easily identifiable as part of a given migration
-- `DATASYNC_AGENT_ARN`: The DataSync Agent's ARN; if using the mock source supplier stack, this can be found as an output of the stack that registers the agent
+- `DATASYNC_AGENT_ARN`: The DataSync Agent's ARN; if using the mock source supplier stacks, this can be found as an output of the stack that registers the agent
-- `SOURCE_NFS_HOST`: the IP address of the source supplier NFS server; if using the mock source supplier stack, this can be found as an output of that stack
+- `SOURCE_NFS_HOST`: the IP address of the source supplier NFS server; if using the mock source supplier stacks, this can be found as an output of the stack that creates the DataSync Agent
-- `SOURCE_NFS_PATH`: the file share path on the source supplier NFS server; if using the mock source supplier stack, this can be found inside the `source-supplier.yml` template in the `templates/` directory
+- `SOURCE_NFS_PATH`: the file share path on the source supplier NFS server; if using the mock source supplier stacks, this can be found inside the `source-supplier-agent.yml` template in the `templates/` directory
 - `TARGET_S3_ARN`: the ARN of the target supplier S3 bucket; if using the mock target supplier stack, this can be found as an output of that stack.

 #### Deploy the DataSync tester lambda